PaloAltoNetworks/pan-os-python/docs/howto.rst

 This method is best in the following cases:

-- The Firewall management IP is unknown or not rechable from the script
+- The Firewall management IP is unknown or not reachable from the script
 - You only store one set of credentials (Panorama)
 - The serial of the firewall is known or can be determined from Panorama